TADTS comfirms ransomware attack with data breach notices to 748,763 people

 On July 9, 2024, The Alcohol & Drug Testing Service (TADTS) discovered a significant cybersecurity incident that resulted in the unauthorized download of sensitive data from its systems.
 The breach was extensive, affecting a reported total of 748,763 individuals across the United States.
 Among those impacted, 3,525 were Texas residents, while two individuals each were affected in Maine and Massachusetts.

 The breach was reported to federal law enforcement and disclosed to regulatory authorities in several states.
-Notices were filed with the Maine Attorney General on July 17, 2025, the Massachusetts Attorney General on July 17, 2025, the Texas Attorney General on July 18, 2025, and the Vermont Attorney General on July 18, 2025.
-The company notified affected consumers by U.S. Mail, publication in print media, and postings on its website.
-Notification letters were sent beginning July 17, 2025.
+Notices were filed with the Maine Attorney General and the Massachusetts Attorney General on July 17, 2025, followed by the Texas Attorney General and the Vermont Attorney General on July 18, 2025.
+The New Hampshire AG was notified on the 21st of July.

 The Alcohol & Drug Testing Service's response